False technical people and Peter Principle

 As gandalf would say, if you see one of this...
 Run, you fools!

-* I try to be as helpful as possible (even with this false technicals, as long as they don't abuse too much), but I know of real world examples of negation of "help" ending in reprisals/vengeance acts.
+* I try to be as helpful as possible (even with are false technicals, as long as they don't abuse too much), but I know of real world examples of negation of "help" ending in reprisals/vengeance acts.